Rickey Henderson: Boston Red Sox (2002)

-In February 2002, Henderson signed as a free agent with the Boston Red Sox, where at age 43 he became the oldest player to play center field in major league history when he replaced Johnny Damon for three games in April and another in July.
-Henderson's arrival was marked by a statistical oddity.
-During the 22 and a half years from his June 1979 debut through the end of the 2001 season, he had stolen more bases by himself than his new team had: 1,395 steals for Henderson, 1,382 for the Boston franchise.
-The Red Sox finally "passed" Henderson on April 30, 2002.
-At 43, Henderson was the oldest player in the American League.
+At age 43, Henderson was the oldest player in the American League.

+While playing in Boston, Henderson wore his old number 35, as his regular number 24 was already taken by Red Sox teammate Manny Ramirez.

-Newark Bears, Los Angeles Dodgers (2003)
+Newark Bears and Los Angeles Dodgers (2003)

 As the 2003 season began, Henderson was without a team for the first time in his career.
 He played in the independent Atlantic League with the Newark Bears, hoping for a chance with another major league organization.
-After being named the Atlantic League All-Star Game MVP and receiving much media attention, the Los Angeles Dodgers signed him over the All-Star break.
+After being named the Atlantic League All-Star Game MVP, the Los Angeles Dodgers signed him in July.
 In 30 games with the Dodgers, he had 15 hits and three stolen bases, with a .208 batting average.

+Career statistics

+Note: All-time MLB leader in category is in bold.